-If you are offered admission, unless otherwise indicated, you must notify The Graduate School of your enrollment decision through the Applicant Self-Service system by April 15 or within 15 days of your receipt of the admission letter, whichever is later.
+If you are offered admission, unless otherwise indicated, you must notify The Graduate School of your enrollment through your applicant portal within 15 days of your receipt of the admission letter.
+Applicants for Fall enrollment have until April 15, 2020, to accept their offer if admitted before April 1, 2020.
 If we do not hear back from you by then, we will assume that you have declined the offer of admission, and your application record will be withdrawn.

 Deferral of Admission